Originally posted 2017-05-31 17:09:47.

 ‘Look,’ she was saying.
 ‘Look at my ass.
 Isn’t it taught and rounded?
 Isn’t it delightful to observe?
 Don’t think you can kid me, I know how sexy I am.’
 To the men she said, ‘I know you want it; so be a man and come get it,’ and to the women, ‘Well, you may have boobs and a pussy, but I have this — and it’s all I’ll ever need.’

-Paradoxically, but for the intolerance of effeminacy that led to the appearance of the New Gay Man, she might have been the face of male homosexuality in the West.
+But for the intolerance of male femininity that led to the appearance of the New Gay Man, she might have been the face of homosexuality in the West; paradoxically, she may yet be again.

 Part Three next week!